 To know more about bowel cancer you can refer to our Bowel Cancer Guide

-Colon and rectal cancers are not rare, but are difficult to scree, They occur mostly in adults and so the screening guidelines and suggested for both men and women above the age of 50.
-For people at average risk of colorectal cancer, regular screening can start at 45 years of age.
+Colon and rectal cancers are not rare but are difficult to screen.
+Screening is recommended for both men and women above the age of 50, but for people at average risk for colorectal cancer, regular screening should start earlier.

 Screening could also e done through Colonoscopy or a Virtual colonoscopy (also called a Computed Tomographic Colonography).